Lonnie Hanzon: Film and television

-Hanzon worked with LucasArts Attractions, a division of LucasFilm, from 1990 to 1991 as Lead Show Producer, where he worked on the re-development concept for 42nd Street and Times Square as well as entertainment projects in Hawaii, Japan, Houston and Hollywood.

 Hanzon headlined three HGTV holiday specials, from 2003 to 2005, that featured his work on Neiman Marcus' annual holiday extravaganza.
 A 2008 window display he designed for a store in Cherry Creek North was featured on a special holiday windows program on HGTV.
 He also hosted HGTV's Holiday Windows Specials in 2006 and 2009, a program produced by High Noon Entertainment.
 In 2005, The Food Network aired a special in which Hanzon took the ultimate BBQ Rig Design Challenge.